So Long, Stooge: Filming

-Shooting began on 9 May 1983 at Paris with sets designed by Alexandre Trauner.
-The gas station, which has since disappeared (illuminated with neon, under the suggestion of cinematographer Bruno Nuytten), was located rue Pajol, a stone's throw from the La Chapelle metro station Scenes were also shot in the Belleville neighborhood.
+Shooting began in Paris on 9 May 1983 with sets designed by Alexandre Trauner.
+The film shows poor neighborhoods in Paris, most of which have since been renovated or gentrified.
+The gas station, which has since disappeared, was located on rue Pajol, a stone's throw from the La Chapelle metro station.
+It was illuminated with neon, under the suggestion of cinematographer Bruno Nuytten.
+Scenes were also shot in the Belleville neighborhood.

-The film was shot at night in a deliberately gloomy atmosphere.
-Shooting conditions were complicated by Coluche's condition which sometimes made it necessary to film him from behind.
+The film was shot mostly at night in order to achieve a gloomy atmosphere.
+Shooting was complicated by Coluche's condition which sometimes made it necessary to film him from behind.
 The actor kept wearing his gas station attendant jacket when not filming.
 Soral, in order to blend in with her role, adopted the punk lifestyle and lost weight.
-The actress later said that Coluche and her had become friends on the shoot.
-According to Soral, the main actors were all undergoing personal problems during filming, which benefited the film by helping achieve the desired tone: besides Coluche, Anconina had just ended a relationship, just like Léotard who had just separated from Nathalie Baye, and Berri himself was going through a complicated sentimental episode.
+The actress later said that Coluche and she had become friends on the shoot.
+According to Soral, the main actors were all undergoing personal problems during filming, which benefited the film by helping achieve the desired tone: besides Coluche, Anconina had just ended a relationship, just like Léotard who had recently separated from Nathalie Baye, and Berri himself was going through a difficult romantic situation.

-Anconina later said that the slap Coluche gives him in one scene was very much real.
+Anconina later said that the slap Coluche gives him in one scene was entirely real.
 At first, Coluche was reluctant to hit him hard, so Anconina asked him to go all the way.

 The punk concert sequence takes place at the "Gibus" (then called "Le Petit Gibus", described in the film as "a punk bar at République"), a small Parisian concert hall known at the time to be the Parisian CBGB.
 The group appearing in the movie were a famous punk band from the 1980s, "The Horde", and their singer Gogol Premier.

-The shots in the infamous districts of the north of Paris went not without a hitch, due to the embarrassment that the film crew caused for petty trafficking, but arrangements could ultimately be made.
+Shooting in the infamous districts of the north of Paris did not go smoothly, due to the film crew causing inconvenience for the neighborhood's petty drug dealers, but arrangements could ultimately be made.